-The metamodel for SPOT's DSML, called the System Power Optimization Modeling Language

-(SPOML) allows application developers to build soft-ware architectural specifications that determine power consumption from key power consuming components.
+The metamodel for SPOT's DSML, called the System Power Optimization Modeling Language (SPOML), allows application developers to build software architectural specifications that determine power consumption from key power consuming components.
 SPOML was created using the metamodeling features of the Generic Eclipse Modeling System (GEMS) (White et al., 2009), which is a tool for rapidly generating visual modeling tools atop the Eclipse Modeling Framework (EMF).
 GEMS is built atop Ecore, which provides metamodeling and modeling facilities for Eclipse (Budinsky et al., 2003).

-Figure 3 shows SPOML's metamodel.
 The primary application serves as the root element of the model.
 Power consumption modules can exist within either activities (which are basic building block components for Android applications and represent a "screen" or "view" that provides a single, focused thing a user can do) or services (which are background processes that run without user intervention and do not terminate when an application is closed).

 Each activity or service can contain one or more power consumer modeling elements described above.
 Developers can therefore emulate potential decisions that they make when designing a mobile device application, which allows them to emulate a wide range of application software architectures.
-For example, Figure 4 shows a SPOML model model of the Wreck-Watch application's sensor usage design.
+For example, Figure 3 shows a SPOML model of the WreckWatch application's sensor usage design.